-Seller Responsibility for Personal Taxes»
+Seller’s Responsibility for Personnel Taxes»

 .
-Seller assumes full responsibility for and agrees to pay all contributions and taxes payable under all Applicable Laws pertaining to social security laws, unemployment compensation laws and income tax laws as they apply to Seller’s and Vendor’s employees engaged in the performance of the Scope of Work.
-Seller acknowledges that Purchaser has no responsibility for such taxes as they apply to Seller, Seller’s employees or the employees of Vendors.
+Seller agrees to pay and be responsible for, and included as part of the Purchase Amount, all contributions and taxes payable under any Applicable Laws pertaining to social security laws, unemployment compensation laws and income tax laws as they apply to Seller’s and Vendor’s employees engaged in the performance of the Scope of Work.

-5.2.2 Seller’s Responsibility for Taxes]»
+5.2.2 Seller’s Responsibility for Other Taxes»

 .
-Except as provided for in Section 5.2.3 Seller agrees to pay, and shall be responsible for, within the Purchase Amount, corporate income tax,
+3 Seller agrees to pay and be responsible for, and included as part of the Purchase Amount:

+corporate income tax,

 export duties,

 Import Duties,

+customs clearance,

+property, license, privilege, sales, use, excise, gross receipts or valued added taxes (except as provided for in Section 5.2.3), and

-customs clearance, sales taxes, or other similar taxes associated with the design, manufacture and Delivery of the Equipment and the performance of the Scope of Work assessed by any federal, state country, local or other legal taxing authority and any of its subdivisions, and to pay any and all valid sales or use taxes levied on general office, engineering and drafting supplies, materials, equipment, and services performed by Seller hereunder.]
-[Note: Parties’ tax counsel to discuss this]
+other similar taxes or assessments

+associated with the design, manufacture and Delivery of the Equipment and the performance of the Scope of Work or the general office, engineering and drafting supplies, materials, equipment and services performed by Seller under this Agreement assessed by any federal, state, county, local or other legal taxing authority and any of its subdivisions..

-Taxes in the Project State»
+Seller agrees to pay any such tax or assessment under Section 5.2.1 or Section 5.2.2 when due or reimburse Purchaser within twenty five (25) days after the date of Purchaser’s invoice and supporting documentation to Seller for any such tax or assessment which it is required to pay.

+Purchaser’s Responsibility for Taxes»

 .
+Purchaser agrees to pay and be responsible for, and excluded as part of the Purchase Amount:

+property, license, privilege, sales, use, excise, gross receipts, valued added taxes, and

+other similar taxes or assessments

+, associated with the Scope of Work (including any services related to the manufacture of the Unit), its sale, its value, its presence in the state where the Facility is located or its use, or any services performed in connection therewith (provided, however, such exclusion does not include taxes or assessments related to the performance of TD of I services or transportation of the Equipment to the Delivery Point) assessed by any federal, state, county, local or other legal taxing authority and any of its subdivisions.

-The Purchase Amount excludes any US state or local jurisdiction imposed property, license privilege, sales, use, excise, gross receipts, valued added, or similar tax which may now or hereafter be applicable to, measured by, or imposed upon with respect to the transaction, Seller’s Scope of Work, its sale, its value, its presence in the project state’s taxing jurisdiction or its use, or any services performed in connection therewith.
-Such taxes are for the account of Purchaser and Purchaser agrees to pay any such tax when due or reimburse Seller within twenty five (25) days after the date of Seller’s invoice Purchaser for any such tax which it is required to pay.
-Should Purchaser be exempted from any such tax it shall provide Seller with certification prior to transfer of title of such Work, or at the time the certification is obtained, whichever first occurs.
+Purchaser agrees to pay any such tax or assessment under this Section 5.2.3 when due or reimburse Seller within twenty five (25) days after the date of Seller’s invoice and supporting documentation to Purchaser for any such tax or assessment which it is required to pay.
+Should Purchaser be exempt from any such tax or assessment it shall provide Seller with appropriate certification and assistance as soon as reasonably practicable in order that Purchaser’s exempt status will be upheld in relation to the Facility and Seller’s Scope of Work.